Stellar angular momentum of intermediate redshift galaxies in MUSE surveys: Results and discussion

-Some interesting RR pairs are the galaxies with N: 1 and 2, and 69 and 70.
+Some interesting RR pairs are the galaxies 1--2 and 69--70.
 They could be interacting given their angular proximity and similar redshifts.
-Galaxies with N: 1 and 2 have similar masses of the order of $\sim$10$^{10.6}$ M$_{\odot}$, and have irregular morphology at large radii, possibly from the interaction, but both present nuclear bulges.
-For N: 1, it is possible to see a distorted spiral or a tidal arm, and for N: 2 a distorted disc, given the inclination of the galaxy.
-The N: 1 stellar velocity dispersion map is more centrally peak compared to N: 2 which is overall flat.
-For N: 69 and 70, the individual shape of the galaxies does not seem to be distorted.
-N: 69 has a stellar mass of $\sim$10$^{9.7}$ M$_{\odot}$, with a spiral morphology; a disc and blurry arms can be seen in the HST images.
-The second galaxy, which is more massive ($\sim$10$^{10.3}$ M$_{\odot}$), has a global spectrum typical of an early-type galaxy, and the imaging does not show any spiral structure but a smooth light distribution concentrated in its center, with a fitted S\'{e}rsic index ($n$=4.7) similar to a de Vaucouleurs profile.
-Regarding the velocity dispersion maps both galaxies (N: 69 and 70) show centrally peaked stellar velocity dispersion maps.
-In both pairs, the measured angular momentum for the interacting galaxies is comparable $\lambda_{R} \sim$0.7, and the velocity maps look regular so the rotation of the galaxies seems not to be affected by the closeness.
-However, their size is too small for robust determination and they are both classified as RR$^*$.
+Galaxies 1 and 2 have similar masses of the order of $\sim$10$^{10.6}$ M$_{\odot}$, and have irregular morphology at large radii, possibly from the interaction, but both present nuclear bulges.
+For galaxy 1 it is possible to see a distorted spiral or a tidal arm, and for galaxy 2 a distorted disc, given the inclination of the galaxy.
+The stellar velocity dispersion map of galaxy 1 is more centrally peaked compared to galaxy 2, which is overall flat.
+For galaxies 69 and 70 the shape of the individual galaxies does not seem to be distorted.
+Galaxy 69 has a stellar mass of $\sim$10$^{9.7}$ M$_{\odot}$, with a spiral morphology; a disc and blurry arms can be seen in the HST images.
+Galaxy 70, which is more massive ($\sim$10$^{10.3}$ M$_{\odot}$), has a global spectrum typical of an early-type galaxy, and the imaging does not show any spiral structure but a smooth light distribution concentrated in its centre, with a fitted S\'{e}rsic index ($n$=4.7) similar to a de Vaucouleurs profile.
+The velocity dispersion maps of both galaxies (69 and 70) show centrally peaked stellar velocity dispersion maps.

+In both pairs (1--2 and 69--70) the measured angular momentum for the interacting galaxies is comparable $\lambda_{R} \sim$0.7, and the velocity maps look regular so the rotation of the galaxies seems not to be affected by the closeness.
+However, they are too small for robust determination, and they are both classified as RR$^*$.